Hike to Trollpikken in Norway (aka the ‘Troll’s Dick’!)

 Hiking to Trollpikken

-Unlike the hiking routes to many other rock formations in Norway, such as Kjerag, Preikestolen and Trolltunga, the hike to Trollpikken is relatively short and easy but no less enjoyable.
+It’s not like the hiking routes to many other rock formations in Norway, such as Kjerag, Preikestolen and Trolltunga which take much longer and requite a certain level of fitness.

-The trail is just under 2 km one way and is clearly signposted.
-It leads mainly through grassy paths with large Jurassic-style boulders scattered all around.
-The boulders have been around for thousands of centuries, and occurred in the form we see today after being lifted, carried and left in place by the ice during the last Ice Age.
+The scenic trail makes its way through grassy paths, home to large Jurassic-style boulders scattered all around.
+The boulders have been around for thousands of centuries, and occurred in the form we see today after being lifted, carried, and left in place by the ice during the last Ice Age.

-Then, once we turned a corner and caught a flash of the phallic-shaped oddity peeking out from a larger mass of rocks we all burst out laughing like mischievous school kids.
-Such things never grow old.
+It didn’t take long until we turned a corner and caught a flash of the phallic-shaped oddity peeking out from between a large mass of rocks.
+Nature never ceases to amaze, particularly in Norway.

 Climbing up to Trollpikken